Cybersecurity Threat Report for 2025: Part 2 – This Research Report is all you need to stay updated.

 Gartner defines Network Detection and Response (NDR) as a combination of machine learning, advanced threat analytics and rule-based detection to detect suspicious activities on enterprise networks.

-What does NDR stands for?
+What does NDR stand for?

 NDR stands for Network Detection and Response.
 It refers to technologies and methodologies designed to identify and mitigate cyber threats by analyzing network data for signs of malicious activities or anomalies.